GrowlyX/on-bot-typescript/docs/configure.md

 }
 ```

 To explicitly start/stop the web editor, you must create your own implementations of `StartEditorOpMode` and `StopEditorOpMode`.
+The behavior of these OpModes are self explanatory.
-> [!WARNING]
+> [!IMPORTANT]
 > It is good practice to stop your web editor (or not start it in the first place) before competitions or actual trial runs.

 ```java